department-of-veterans-affairs/vets-website/_education/4-gi-bill-montgomery-active-duty.md

 #### Several related funding or training programs fall under the MGIB-AD umbrella:

 - [$600 Buy-Up program](LINK to beta story) While on active duty, you can contribute a maximum of $600 to receive increased monthly benefits.
-With this maximum contribution, you are eligible for an additional $5,400 in GI Bill benefits.
+With this maximum contribution, you are eligible for an additional $5,400 in GI Bill® benefits.
 - College degree and certificate programs
 - Non-college degree programs (technical or vocational courses)
 - Flight training